undreamai/LLMUnity/README.md

 - `Show/Hide Advanced Options` Toggle to show/hide advanced options from below
 - `Log Level` select how verbose the log messages are
+- `Use extras` select to install and allow the use of extra features (flash attention and IQ quants)

 #### 💻 Setup Settings